Janice Dickinson: Television career

+In 1998, Dickinson worked with screenwriter Jay McInerney as a consultant for the HBO television film, Gia, which depicted the life and death of supermodel Gia Carangi.

 In 2003, Dickinson returned to media attention with her position as a judge on the reality television series America's Next Top Model.
 She was hired after producer Tyra Banks read No Lifeguard On Duty and realized that Dickinson could offer the contestants advice on the perils of the fashion industry.
 As a panelist, Dickinson became known for her wit and incisive, brutally honest critiques.

 Dickinson frequently quarreled with her fellow judges, particularly Kimora Lee Simmons and Nolé Marin.
 A recurring source of tension between Dickinson and Banks was mainly concerning plus-size models.

 After four cycles, Banks fired Dickinson, replacing her with Twiggy.
 Dickinson was hurt by the decision.
 "I was just telling the truth and I was saving these girls from going out there and being told that they're too short, too fat, their skin's not good enough," she said.
 "I was to America's Next Top Model what Simon Cowell is to American Idol."
 Despite this, Dickinson made guest appearances on the following three cycles: As the photographer for a photo challenge in cycle 5, in a mentor role in cycle 6, and as the interviewee for an interview challenge in cycle 7.
 In 2005, Dickinson was a cast member on The Surreal Life during its fifth season.
 She was confronted by castmate Omarosa Manigault during a publicity photo shoot while Dickinson was posing with a prop knife.
 After being physically separated by Bronson Pinchot the two continued to feud throughout the series.

 In 2006, Dickinson starred in her own reality show, The Janice Dickinson Modeling Agency, for the Oxygen cable-television channel.
 The program, which ran for four seasons, documented Dickinson launching a new career as a modeling agent.
 She appeared with British model Abigail Clancy in Beauty & The Best, a reality series detailing Clancy's attempt to break into the American modeling market.
 The show debuted in the United Kingdom on Living on May 14, 2007, and premiered in the U.S. on Oxygen on February 19, 2008.

 In November 2007, Dickinson became one of the celebrities taking part in the British reality television show I'm a Celebrity…Get Me out of Here!.
 She set the record for most Bushtucker trials, competing ten times in a row.
 In the finale of the series, it was announced that Dickinson had gained second place in the competition, with Christopher Biggins coming first.

 Dickinson was also a contestant for season two of the American version of I'm a Celebrity...
 Get Me Out of Here! which began airing in June 2009.
 She was eliminated from the show on June 18, 2009.